yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 This means that the code can be freely copied and distributed, and costs nothing to use.

 Only 3 files(**uiautomation.py, AutomationClientX86.dll and AutomationClientX64.dll**) are needed for UIAutomation.
 Other scripts are all demos.
+You can install uiautomation by "pip install uiautomation"

 Run 'uiautomation.py -h' for help.
 Run automate_notepad_py3.py to see a simple demo.